 Memphis Minnie: “What’s the Matter with the Mill”

 Made famous by: Bob Wills and the Texas Playboys

 3. Beverly “Guitar” Watkins

-In 2016, She Shreds had the honor of speaking with blues guitar picking queen, Beverly “Guitar” Watkins (1939 – 2019), who began her career as guitarist for Piano Red in 1959.
-Despite a long and self-described extremely difficult musical path, Watkins desired nothing more that to continue playing, writing, and performing.
+In 2016, She Shreds had the honor of speaking with blues guitar picking queen Beverly “Guitar” Watkins (1939 – 2019), who began her career as the guitarist for Piano Red in 1959.
+Despite a long and self-described extremely difficult musical path, Watkins desired nothing more than to continue playing, writing, and performing.

 She Shreds: Who introduced you to the blues?

 Beverly Watkins: Well, it was born in me, from my ancestors.
 I had a granddaddy who was a banjo player.
 And then I had four aunties, called the Hayes Sisters—Aunt B., Aunt Ruth, Aunt Nell, and Aunt Margaret.
 They had a group back in them days and they would go to different churches down in Commerce and they would dress alike.
 Aunt B. played guitar, Aunt Ruth and Aunt Nell sang, and Aunt Margaret played piano.
 And my daddy, Lonnie Watkins, played the harmonica.